FilipVanVooren/stevie/docs/devs/sams.md

 ## TI Basic session

-When running TI Basic or when exiting Stevie, the banks are switched to the default order.
+When calling TI Basic or when exiting Stevie, the banks are switched to the default order.
 This is for assuring external programs behave as expected.
 With default order the same bank mapping is meant as when powering on the SAMS card.